 5. They don’t let every detail feed into the powerful point of the main idea.

 Every detail counts, but it counts as part of the writer’s strategy to communicate the main point of the story.
 A story doesn’t make lots of points, it makes one point.
-Develop a sensitivity to the role of details in the communication of the single plot point.
+Develop a sensitivity to the role of details in the communication of the single plot point in narrative preaching.